Facing Life's Hurts

 Help me, give me good things, make that person stop hurting me, don’t let me suffer.
 The problem with those demands is that they spring from an over-emphasis on one person: ME.
 Those demands have one goal: Make ME more comfortable.

-I must come to the place in my life where I acknowledge that whatever circumstances come my way, they come by way of God’s hands first.
-They are filtered through His fingertips.
+I must remind myself that whatever circumstances come my way, they are first filtered through His fingertips.

 When I am hurt by someone or I experience suffering, my first question should be, “What do I need to learn about You from this hurt, Lord?”
 And the second should be, “How can I best learn it?”

 Jesus knows.
-The Bible says He went there for us so we would never have to.
+The Bible says He’s been there–so we won’t have to.

 Or, handled with anger, pride, and a why me attitude, those same circumstances can become a door slammed in their faces, cutting them off from the stupendous mercy and grace of the God who fiercely loves them and relentlessly pursues them.